AmingAndrei/violence.website/content/factions/ultraviolet.md

 - **OPERATOR**
     - The standard classification for full-time Ultraviolet personnel.
     - Part-Time Operators are designated as Operators but are **ineligible for promotion** within the ranking system.
-This limitation obscures how powerful they might be **if fully enlisted**.
+This limitation obscures what rank they might have **if fully enlisted**.

 - **ASSET**
     - Lateral designation for individuals or entities paired with Operators for support, synergy, or unique capabilities.
 Assets function as **extensions** of their assigned Operator and are **non-autonomous**, answering only to the Operator to whom they are bound.